-We are getting a first look at the new MUJI store scheduled to open at Metropolis at Metrotown this summer.
+We are getting a look at the first Metro Vancouver MUJI store, scheduled to open at Metrotown Saturday, August 26 at 10 a.m.

-The company released a rendering early Monday of their upcoming location at B.C.’s largest shopping centre.
-The 7,770 sq. feet store will be on the ground level.
+The company has released a rendering of their upcoming location at B.C.’s largest shopping centre, Metropolis at Metrotown.

 “Since we opened our first store in 2014, we received many requests from Vancouver and we know that people have been waiting for us,” said Toru Akita, president of MUJI Canada.
 “We are extremely excited to finally bring MUJI to Vancouver.
 While we know we already have fans in Vancouver, we hope to also share our philosophy with people who don’t know us yet.”

-As we’ve reported previously, the arrival of the minimalist Japanese brand is so highly-anticipated, that access to the company’s recent pop-up store in downtown Vancouver was by invitation only.
+As we’ve reported previously, the arrival of the minimalist Japanese brand is so highly-anticipated, that access to the company’s recent pop-up store at the Fairmont Pacific Rim hotel was by invitation only.

 Mujirushi Ryohin, MUJI in Japanese, translates as “no-brand quality goods.”
 MUJI was founded in Japan in 1980 and now has more than 800 stores around the world, carrying more than 7,000 items.

 MUJI expanded to Canada in 2014, with the opening of Toronto’s Atrium location (Yonge and Dundas), followed by the Square One Shopping Centre location in Mississauga, and the Yorkdale Shopping Centre location which opened last year.

 MUJI opened a fourth Canadian location in Markham, Ont. on July 22, 2017.